chmurakrajowa/terraform-provider-ochk/docs/resources/virtual_network.md

 # Virtual network Resource

-Resource for managing virtual networks (vNets).
+Resource for managing virtual networks (vNets) to enables communication between multiple virtual machines.
+At onboarding, the client declares the range of IP addressing that will be used to create the separate subnets.
+The new subnet must be within the range of available scopes, otherwise an error will be displayed and such vNet will not be created.

 Warning: provisioning of virtual networks can take up to 15 minutes.